dov/r36s-programming/README.md

 # Git

 git is a version control system.
 It is not strictly necessary for programming the R36S, but you do not want to work without it.
-It will allow you to backup and do source control of the program that you develop, and will also provide a convenient way of syncing the programs that you develop, between your R36S system and yor desktop.
+It will allow you to backup and do source control of the program that you develop, and will also provide a convenient way of syncing the programs that you develop, between your R36S system and your desktop.

 # Preparing the system